-3.18 Communications Programme
+3.19 Communications Programme

-- 3.18.1 The Certificate of Authorisation holder shall establish, maintain and implement a Communications Programme to ensure that members of the public can obtain information from the local authority concerning the closed landfill. - 3.18.2 The Communications Programme shall inform members of the public what they can and should do to protect their property and health. - 3.18.3 The local authority shall, as part of the Communications Programme, publish landfill gas and groundwater monitoring data quarterly and landfill leachate monitoring data biannually in a manner accessible by the public.
+- 3.19.1 The Certificate of Authorisation holder shall establish, maintain and implement a Communications Programme to ensure that members of the public can obtain information from the local authority concerning the closed landfill. - 3.19.2 The Communications Programme shall inform members of the public what they can and should do to protect their property and health. - 3.19.3 The local authority shall, as part of the Communications Programme, publish landfill gas monitoring data quarterly and landfill leachate monitoring data biannually in a manner accessible by the public. - 3.20 The integrity and water tightness of all tanks, bunding structures, containers and associated relevant underground pipes and their resistance to penetration by water or other materials carried or stored therein shall be tested and demonstrated by the licensee prior to use.
+This testing shall be carried out by the licensee at least once every three years thereafter and reported to the Agency on each occasion.
+This testing shall be carried out in accordance with any guidance published by the Agency.
+A written record of all integrity tests and any maintenance or remedial work arising from them shall be maintained by the licensee.